cifumo/itsrose-WBot/README.md

           	return {
             	type: "text", // type
             	response: {
-					// this will the information about the image
+					// this is the information
+					// about the text
 					// so OPENAI use it.
 					content: result
 				}
           	};
-			// if you want to send message as image, use this return {
+			// if you want to send message as image/video, use this return {
 				type: "image", // type

+				// sending image as url
 				image: {
 					url: "image_url"
 				},
+				// image: Buffer.from("image_buffer"),
 				response: {
-					// this will the information about the image
+					// this is the information
+					// about the image
 					// so OPENAI use it.
 					content: "Here you image"
 				}